Recon224/recon224.github.io/README.md

 Small swgoh website that compares the csv files to provide guild users with relevant data to track monthly progress.

 The index.html is built to pull data from the new .csv (Chewbooty.csv) and compare it with the prior month's .csv (ChewbootyOld.csv).
-Increases/decreases in relevant data is represent by positive or negative numbers (green/red) in the spreadsheet.
+Increases/decreases in relevant data is represented by positive or negative numbers (green/red) in the spreadsheet.

 Steps to install: